 Goodwill.
 Goodwill, obtained through acquisitions of businesses, is valued at cost less any impairment.
-Cintas completes an annual impairment test which may include an assessment of qualitative factors including, but not limited to, macroeconomic conditions, industry and market conditions, and entity specific factors such as strategies and financial performance.
+Cintas completes an annual impairment test, which may include an assessment of qualitative factors including, but not limited to, macroeconomic conditions, industry and market conditions, and entity specific factors such as strategies and financial performance.
+We test for goodwill impairment at the reporting unit level, which for the Company is at the operating segment level.
+We determined that our reporting units are our Rental Uniforms and Ancillary Products, Uniform Direct Sales, and First Aid, Safety and Fire Protection Services operating segments.
 The test may also include the determination of the estimated fair value of Cintas' reporting units via comparisons to current market values, where available, and discounted cash flow analyses.
 Significant assumptions may include growth rates based on historical trends and margin improvement leveraged from such growth, as well as discount rates.
-In addition to the annual test, Cintas was required to perform an impairment test as of April 30, 2014 on the business remaining within the Document Management Services operating segment as a result of the shredding transaction.
-Based on the results of this test and the annual impairment test, Cintas was not required to recognize an impairment of goodwill for the fiscal years ended May 31, 2014, 2013 or 2012.
+In addition to the annual test in fiscal 2014, Cintas was required to perform an impairment test as of April 30, 2014 on the business remaining within the former Document Management Services operating segment as a result of the Shredding Transaction.
+Based on the results of this test and the annual impairment tests, Cintas was not required to recognize an impairment of goodwill for the fiscal years ended May 31, 2015, 2014 or 2013.
 Cintas will continue to perform impairment tests as of March 1 in future years and when indicators of impairment exist.

 Service contracts and other assets.
 Service contracts and other assets, which consist primarily of noncompete and consulting agreements obtained through acquisitions of businesses, are amortized by use of the straight-line method over the estimated lives of the agreements, which are generally 5 to 10 years.
 Certain noncompete agreements, as well as all service contracts, require that a valuation be determined using a discounted cash flow model.
 The assumptions and judgments used in these models involve estimates of cash flows and discount rates, among other factors.
 Because of the assumptions used to value these intangible assets, actual results over time could vary from original estimates.
 Impairment of service contracts and other assets is accomplished through specific identification.
-No impairment has been recognized by Cintas for the fiscal years ended May 31, 2014, 2013 or 2012.
+No impairment has been recognized by Cintas for the fiscal years ended May 31, 2015, 2014 or 2013.